thecoachanna/carlot-backend/README.md

 User can sign in

-User can post listing
+User can post listing to the show page

-User can update listing

-User can delete listing
+User can view listing posted as well as other users listings